Odette Dynasty O’Hara

 Sabrina: Okay.

-Michael: And when I’m performing or stage or at events.
-I’m Odette Dynasty O’Hara.
+Michael: And when I’m performing or stage or at events, I’m Odette Dynasty O’Hara.

-Sabrina: Okay so one of my first question is when did you first hear about drag and what was your initial reaction to it?
+Sabrina: Okay.
+So, one of my first question is, when did you first hear about drag, and what was your initial reaction to it?

-Michael: Well, considering the first time I actually saw drag performers was via the movie Too Wong Foo, Thanks for Everything!
-Gotta love it.
-I was about 10 and 11 and my mom said I literally watched on repeat; I didn’t understand what I was watching at the time.
+Michael: Well, considering the first time I actually saw drag performers was via the movie To Wong Foo, Thanks for Everything!
+[Laughs] Gotta love it.

 Sabrina: Right.